 Put some crunch into your polenta by turning them into chips.
 Try this elegant recipe for salt cod croquettes where polenta chips add the finishing touches to the dish.

 Give your lasagna a twist by substituting pasta for leftover polenta .
 Here's a recipe for a variation on a theme from oh my veggies.

 7. Polenta Pizza

 If you're going gluten free, you don't have to say farewell to pizza altogether, not when polenta's around.
 This polenta pizza recipe from the BrownEyedBaker also doubles up nicely as an appetizer or buffet snack.

 Polenta is also a great turned into some hearty gluten-free bread.
 Here's a cornbread with bacon and sweetcorn recipe in which you can substitute polenta.

 9. Polenta Stuffing

 Not only can polenta be used as a coating, it can also be used as a gluten-free stuffing.
 Add it to a sausage stuffing mix to stuff chicken or turkey,

 10. For Dessert

 Polenta may seem like it's all about the savoury, but spare a thought for it come dessert time.
-These tasty banana and polenta desserts baked in rammekins make an ideal and easy supper desert.
+These tasty banana and polenta desserts baked in ramekins make an ideal and easy supper dessert.